 Mariah Berryman is a soprano from Dearborn, Michigan.
-She is currently working towards her M.M. in Voice Performance at Ohio University where she studies with Debra Rentz.
-She also studies privately with Dr. Hugo Vera, Director of Opera and Vocal Arts at California State University Northridge.
-Previous stage credits include Barbarina in Le Nozze di Figaro, Gretel in Hansel and Gretel, Governess in scenes from Turn of the Screw, Eleanora in Prima la Muisca e Poi le Parole, and Dolcina in Suor Angelica.
+She is working on her Masters of Arts Administration in Theater and Production Management at Ohio University, and recently received her M.M. in Voice Performance from Ohio University.
+She studies with Prof. Debra Rentz, Ohio University's Voice Division Co-Chair, and coaches with Dr. Hugo Vera, Director of Opera and Vocal Arts at California State University Northridge.
+Previous stage credits include Announcer in Gallantry, Beth in Little Women (Opera), Barbarina in Le Nozze di Figaro, Gretel in Hansel and Gretel, Governess in scenes from Turn of the Screw, Eleanora in Prima la Muisca e Poi le Parole, and Dolcina in Suor Angelica.